-Balloon garlands are an easy way to make a huge impact for any party.
-And a rainbow balloon garland is so fun (and easy!) to make!
+Balloon garlands are an easy way to create a huge impact for any party.
+And a rainbow balloon arch is so fun and easy to DIY!

-Whether you have a St Patricks Day party, birthday party or just want to spread some cheer, a rainbow balloon garland is a great way to make a statement.
+Whether you have a St Patricks Day party, birthday party or just want to spread some cheer, a rainbow balloon garland is a great way to have a statement piece at your party.

 Our daughter recently had a birthday and in true toddler form, she wanted a rainbow theme.
 We ended up having 2 different types of rainbow balloon garlands for it and they were perfect!

 Depending on your space, you’ll need around 100-150 latex balloons.
 Often times you’ll see balloon garlands with multiple sizes of balloons.
-For my main rainbow balloon garland I used the same size
+For my main rainbow balloon arch I used the same size.

 To make things easy you can get a balloon garland kit like this!
-Or just pick up a variety of rainbow colors in the shades that you want.
+Or just pick up a variety of rainbow color balloons in the shades that you want.

 Just remember, it’s better to have too many balloons than not enough!